213withani/react/fulstackReactBook.md

 ### Getting started
 Node apps contain a package.json which specifies the dependencies of the project.

-cd voting_app/
+* cd voting_app/
-npm install
+* npm install
-npm start
+* npm start
-Browser will open to localhost:3000 and serve voting_app/index.html
+* Browser will open to localhost:3000 and serve voting_app/index.html

 For this project, we’re using Semantic UI for styling.
+(Try semantic cdn or downloading it to a folder)

 ```js
 <!DOCTYPE html>